sriharshamvs/testProject/storyBoard.md

 ## Module 1 : *Testing ino Files in Repo*
 This process is to be followed for each project.
 * Identification of Circuit Components - A - 10 min - 1 person
-* Create a Circuit Design
+* Create a Circuit Design - F - 15 min -2 persons
 * Circuit Connections - A - 15 min - 1 persons
 * Check the appropriate *ino* file upload the code and validate the Output. - A, B, C - 2 persons
 * Document the Output - F - 1 person

 ## Module 2 : *Cleaning the Repo*
-* Identification of working code from __Module 1__ - A, B, C - 2 persons
+* Identification of working code from __Module 1__ - A, B, C - 20 min - 2 persons
-* Create directories for __Testing__ and __Deployment__ and organize the code accordingly - G - 2 persons
+* Create directories for __Testing__ and __Deployment__ and organize the code accordingly - G - 20 min - 1 persons
-* Create a Circuit diagram and upload - A, F - 2 persons
+* Create a Circuit diagram and upload - A, F - 30 min - 2 persons
-* Upload the Documented Values - G - 2 persons
+* Upload the Documented Values - G - 10 min - 1 persons
 * For reference follow this Repo [Health-Kit](https://code.swecha.org/sriharshamvs/healthkit)

 ## Module 3 :
-Skill Required A, B, C, D, F, G
+Skill Required A, B, C, D, F, G - 5 days - 5 persons
 * Combine the projects
   * [*Animal Detection and Crop Protection*](https://code.swecha.org/agriculture/animal-detection-and-crop-protection)
   * [*Self Care Plant*](https://code.swecha.org/agriculture/self-care-plant)